 Birmingham and the wider West Midlands region has an extremely diverse population of over 5 million people, and this combined with the University's strong National Health Service and industry partnerships allows academic research groups to drive innovation and create change in the fields of lifestyle and healthcare management.
 The University is a founding member of Birmingham Health Partners, a strategic partnership with two large NHS hospital trusts bringing academics and clinicians together to accelerate the translation of scientific discovery into patient benefit.

 The University of Birmingham has a vast range of world-class facilities which underpin both its teaching and research activities.
 You will have access to these facilities which are equipped with cutting-edge research instrumentation including advanced microscopy and imaging suites.
-Our facilities include the: Phenome Centre Birmingham; Birmingham Centre for Genome Biology; Centre for Computational Biology; Human Biomaterial Resource Centre; the Centre of Precision Rehabilitation for Spinal Pain and the Centre for Human Brain Health.
+Our facilities include the: Phenome Centre Birmingham; Birmingham Centre for Genome Biology; Human Biomaterial Resource Centre; the Centre of Precision Rehabilitation for Spinal Pain and the Centre for Human Brain Health.

 Our research impact